Agile Development Methodology: MVP Strategies and Best Practices

 Success Stories Using Agile, Lean, and Waterfall

-• Zalando: As a leading European online fashion platform, Zalando uses Agile to enhance its e-commerce solutions rapidly.
+• Zalando: As a leading European online fashion platform, Zalando uses Agile MVP to enhance its e-commerce solutions rapidly.
 This approach has enabled them to continuously improve the shopping experience based on user feedback and emerging trends.

 • Toyota: Toyota, the pioneer of the Lean methodology, uses it to enhance manufacturing efficiency and quality.
 Lean principles have helped Toyota reduce waste, optimize production processes, and improve overall customer value.